Lucero (entertainer): 2000s – from Mi Destino to second live album

 In early 2003, Lucero was invited by PepsiCo to be the main image of the new product Sabritas for Mexico.
-With only three TV spots and ads the company managed to sell more than expected, so Lucero was recognized with an award and was invited to be the image of the 60 anniversary of Sabritas, singing the official jingle A Que No Puedes Comer Sólo Una (You can't eat just one).
+With only three TV spots and ads the company managed to sell more than expected, so Lucero was recognized with an award and was invited to be the image of the 60th anniversary of Sabritas, singing the official jingle A Que No Puedes Comer Sólo Una (You can't eat just one).

 Throughout 2003, she starred in the musical adaptation of the book by Antonio Velasco Piña, a musical that tells another version of what happened on 2 October 1968, in Tlatelolco.
-Lucero decided to take this play since she rejected to participate in the telenovela Amor real.
+Lucero decided to take this play since she rejected participating in the telenovela Amor real.
 Several months in theaters made her win an award for best actress in a musical and offered 100 performances with 100 standing ovations from the audience.
 Critics and reporters who were reportedly hostile to the actress created a situation whereby, when the plaque for the 100th performance was shown, television reporters insisted on having an interview with the actress and tried to follow her, only to have a security guard draw his gun against them.
 She defended the acts of her guard which led to her being removed from hosting the annual Telethon for several years.

-In August 2003, she was back to film sets to perform the role of Esperanza Alcalá in one of the most ambitious projects of Mexican cinema, Zapata: El sueño de un héroe (Eng: Zapata: The dream of a hero) by Alfonso Arau; starring Alejandro Fernández and photography by Vittorio Storaro who has to his credits 3 Oscars, art direction and costumes by Eugenio Zanetti who has also been awarded an Oscar.
+In August 2003, she was back to film sets to perform the role of Esperanza Alcalá in Zapata: El sueño de un héroe (Eng: Zapata: The dream of a hero) by Alfonso Arau; starring Alejandro Fernández, with cinematography by Vittorio Storaro and art direction and costumes by Eugenio Zanetti.
 She participated in the soundtrack of the movie with one song named Quédate en mí (Eng: Stay in me).
-In the fall of 2003, she signed a contract and start with Fuller Cosmetics to promote her own perfume.
-An elegant fragrance within a diamond-shaped container that represents exclusivity and style.
-This perfume has sold many pieces in Mexico that is still available by Fuller Cosmetics.
+In the fall of 2003, she signed a contract and started with Fuller Cosmetics to promote her own perfume.
+The perfume remained available from Fuller Cosmetics.

-In 2004, it was released Cuando Sale Un Lucero (Eng: When a star comes out) under the company of EMI Music Mexico, a new ranchera album with the production again of Ruben Fuentes and Homero Patrón; with the singles Entre La Espada y La Pared and Vete Por Donde Llegaste achieved gold record and release a special edition.
-That same year she returns to telenovelas, now with a relevant part in Alborada (Eng: Dawn) where the story takes place in the 1800s and where she played María Hipólita Díaz alongside Fernando Colunga, Daniela Romo, and more.
-They achieve top position in the audience.
+In 2004, Cuando Sale un Lucero (Eng: When a star comes out) was released under the company of EMI Music Mexico, a new ranchera album with the production again of Ruben Fuentes and Homero Patrón; with the singles Entre La Espada y La Pared.
+Vete Por Donde Llegaste achieved gold record status and it was a special edition released.
+That same year she returned to telenovelas, now with a relevant part in Alborada (Eng: Dawn) where the story takes place in the 1800s and where she played María Hipólita Díaz alongside Fernando Colunga, Daniela Romo, and more.
+They achieved top position in the audience.